lvbealr/binaryTree/README.md

 ./build/binaryTree --dumpFolder=/path/to/dumpFolder
 ```

-The following functions are provided for working with a doubly linked list:
+The following functions are provided for working with a binary tree:

 | Function               | Description                             |
 | ---------------------- | --------------------------------------- |